 Early Life of Newton

 Sir Isaac Newton was born on Christmas Day, in 1643, to a relatively poor farming family.
 His father died three months before he was born.
 His mother later remarried, but her second husband did not get on with Isaac; leading to friction between Isaac and his parents.
 The young Isaac attended school at King’s School, Grantham in Lincolnshire (where his signature is still inscribed in the walls.)
 Isaac was one of the top students, but before completing his studies his mother withdrew him from school, so Isaac could work as a farmer.
 It was only through the intervention of the headmaster that Isaac was able to return to finish his studies; he passed his final exams with very good results and was able to go to Trinity College, Cambridge.

 Newton at Cambridge

 Sir Isaac Newton, has been referred to as one of the greatest geniuses of history.
 His mathematical and scientific achievements give credence to such a view.
-Amongst his many accomplishments in the field of science include:
+His many accomplishments in the field of science include:

 Developing a theory of calculus.
 Unfortunately, at the same time as Newton, calculus was being developed by Leibniz.
 When Leibniz published his results, there was a bitter feud between the two men, with Newton claiming plagiarism.
 This bitter feud lasted until Leibniz death in 1713, it also extended between British mathematicians and the continent.